mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ![Profile dropdown menu](/assets/images/pontoon/translate/profile_menu.png)

-Only translators can download a translation memory (.tmx) and translations, or upload translations.
-When downloading translations, the resource currently selected is downloaded in its original format, it’s not converted in any way.
+Anyone can download a translation memory (.tmx) and translations, while only translators can upload translations.
+When downloading translations:
+* The resource currently selected is downloaded in its original format, it’s not converted in any way.
+* If the project contains more than 10 files, download is performed file-by-file.
+For larger projects a ZIP of all files is downloaded.

 When you upload translations to Pontoon:
 * Existing strings with matching translations will be ignored.